 I know a girl who became unexpectedly pregnant after college.
 She’d been raised in the church and had her parents known of her condition, they would surely have said “she knew better.”
 What she didn’t know, though, was that a prescription she was taking counteracted her birth control pills.
 She also didn’t know that the baby’s father was married to someone; he’d told her he was single.
 An attorney offered her money to make an adoption plan, but that wasn’t a choice she felt she could live with.
 When she and the baby’s father discussed the pregnancy, she told him she was willing to marry him and raise the baby together, or terminate the pregnancy.
 He told her he was willing to pay child support so she could raise the baby alone, or terminate the pregnancy.
 In the end, they chose the only option they could agree on.

 There weren’t any “perfect” solutions to that problem, not then and not now.
 As so many birthmothers say of their adoption decisions, she didn’t regret the decision that she made, but she regretted that she’d had to make it.
 I could have told her that adoption would be a loving alternative for her child.
-I could’ve assured her adoption would offer a different outcome.
-But I couldn’t have guaranteed her it would be a better one for both her and her baby, because that’s a subjective judgement and it’s a moot point, now.
+I could’ve assured her adoption would offer a different outcome (and I believe, a better one for both her and her baby,) But that’s a subjective judgement, and it’s a moot point, now.

-The mothers who come to Abrazo to make adoption plans are rarely early enough in pregnancy to still contemplate abortion options.
+The mothers who come to Abrazo to make adoption plans aren’t early enough in pregnancy to still be contemplating abortion options.
 They come to us seeking adoption information, but it isn’t our job to “talk them into it.”
 Rather, our job is to support them, and provide the options and information they need to make their own best choices by the time the baby is here.
-Similarly, I believe Texas needs to devote its considerable resources and laws to protecting women and sparing children from lives of poverty, abuse and neglect– not persecuting the pregnant and overburdening an already-broken child welfare system, while letting males who cause crisis pregnancies skip out with no consequences whatsoever.
+Similarly, I believe Texas needs to devote its considerable resources and laws to protecting women and sparing children from lives of poverty, abuse and neglect– not persecuting the pregnant or overburdening an already-broken child welfare system, while letting males who cause crisis pregnancies skip out with no consequences whatsoever.

 So no, I’m not celebrating the passage of Texas Senate Bill 8.
 I’m too worried about all the women and children who will ultimately pay the price for such misogynistic legislation.